Prison Populations and the Census - FAQ

 - A: College students are counted at their colleges, but prior to the 1950 Census, they were counted at home.
 Students in boarding schools below the college level are still counted at home.

-- A: Changing how prisoners are counted would not require a change in how students are counted.
+- A: Changing how incarcerated people are counted would not require a change in how students are counted.
 Students are welcome and encouraged to purchase local goods and services and to rent apartments in town.
 They can register to vote in the community and may decide to stay after graduation.
 While the majority of students will eventually leave their college towns, there is no evidence to suggest that they are likely to return to their parents' communities.
 For the duration of their time at the college, the college is the place they willingly live: that's the very definition of residence.

 - Q: Since incarcerated people can't vote, who suffers when districts are drawn based on prison populations?